 I am a mom of two, a business professional, and a community volunteer.
-Before running for ISD279 School Board, I utilized my professional experience to serve as a Brooklyn Park Budget Advisory Commissioner.
+Before running for the ISD279 School Board, I utilized my professional experience to serve as a Brooklyn Park Budget Advisory Commissioner.

 I grew up in Bemidji, MN.
 I am the proud daughter of two amazing parents who made me who I am today.
 My dad was a navy veteran and truck driver, devoting himself to providing for our family.
 My mom immigrated to the US from Mexico as a young adult, raised us as a stay at home mom, and lived out her own career dream as a Head Start teacher.
-My parents instilled in me the confidence and courage to purse my dreams – and are still doing so today.
+My parents instilled in me the confidence and courage to pursue my dreams – and are still doing so today.

 Q: Please share your background with us.
 Include any organizations you belong to and any leadership roles you’ve held within those organizations.